 You are entitled to cancel your order and return the goods within 14 days for a full product refund.
 This does not include the cost of shipping of your order.
 Do this by contacting Munster Drone Services by email or telephone and quoting the order number.
-Your refund will be paid within 7 days of returning the goods in the condition you received them minus postage costs.
 You are responsible for the cost and risk of loss or damage when returning the goods, so you should take out enough postal insurance to cover their value.
 This cancellation policy does not affect your rights when we are at fault – for example if goods are faulty or mis-described.

 Any goods returned should be in saleable condition, unopened, unused and not yet activated.

-To return or exchange a product, contact our team via email: [email protected]
+To return an unwanted product or exchange a product, contact our team via email: firstname.lastname@example.org

 These terms apply to your order.
 We may change our terms and conditions at any time, so please do not assume that the same terms will apply in the future.